The Bankrate promise

 - Use debit and credit cards with chip technology, which is more secure.

-- Run your debit card as a credit card transaction and don’t enter your PIN.
+- Run your debit card as a credit card transaction and don’t enter your PIN, or use a credit card to begin with.

 - Use a mobile payment system such as Google Pay, Apple Pay, Samsung Pay or PayPal.

-- Check your bank statements regularly for suspicious transactions; get account alerts and notifications.
+- Check your bank statements regularly for suspicious transactions; sign up for account alerts and notifications.

-Besides using safer payment methods, there are some physical, common-sense ways to avoid being an ATM skimming victim:
+Besides using safer payment methods, there are some physical, common-sense ways to avoid becoming an ATM skimming victim:

 - Don’t use ATMs located in dark, out-of-the-way places, in bars and restaurants or in areas with lots of tourists.
 Go to your bank or inside a store to use an ATM.